liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/which-actions/replace.md

 Performed by executing a `PUT` request on the resource's URI.

-When a method is annotated with `@Replace` the library is told that that method is in charge of "replacing" data.
+When a method is annotated with `@Replace` the library will use it to replace data.
 This annotation can only be used to declare actions that replace individual elements.

 ### Using `@Replace` to replace a single element